nicholasphilo/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Now data frame `NArpl_df` is an NA filled (by interval mean) version of the original data.
+The data frame `NArpl_df` is now an NA filled (by interval mean) version of the original data.

-Now generating the total steps per day as previously:
+Using this data frame, the total number of steps taken daily is computed (as previous)

 ```r
 NA_rpl_day <- split(NArpl_df$steps, NArpl_df$date)